-- Simplicity, which is viewed as the skill of making the most of the total of work not done — is vital.
+- Simplicity, viewed as making the most of the work not done, is vital.

 - Top requirements, architectures, and designs will come from self-organizing players.

-- At fixed intervals, the team players should consider how they can become even more effective; then adjust and improve their conduct.
+- The team players should consider becoming even more effective at fixed intervals and then adjust and improve their conduct.

 The benefits of agile project management

 Agile project management is more than a mere trendy project management methodology.
 This method can offer businesses many benefits.
-Here are some common benefits:
+Here are some expected benefits:

 Additional adaptability with less risk